 Many woodworking projects require making intricate cuts, so it’s always wise to buy a jigsaw with a 7-position variable speed dial like PORTER CABLE PCE345.
 With this feature, the user can set the unit in variable cutting speeds and enjoy a more precise cutting result.
 The dial feels a little awkward under your fingers at first, though.

-As this Porter Cable jigsaw features a 6-amp motor, our testers didn’t encounter any issues during long hours of usage.
+As this Porter Cable jigsaw features a 6-amp motor, I didn’t encounter any issues during long hours of usage.
 It also has a lock-on button, making it easier to manage when you’re cutting wood and other materials at a lower speed.

 (You can also check the Porter-Cable tools review here.)

-- Stroke length is less than an inch
+- The stroke length is less than an inch, limiting its suitability for certain applications.

 11. Makita 4329K Top-Handle Jigsaw